AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 >[!NOTE]
 >
 >If you set up dynamic subdomains and then disable the **[!UICONTROL Dynamic Subdomain]** option, all dynamic values are removed.
-Select a subdomain and submit the surface for the changes to take effect.
+Select a subdomain and submit the configuration for the changes to take effect.

 ## Personalize your header {#personalize-header}

-You can also use personalization for all the header parameters defined in a surface.
+You can also use personalization for all the header parameters defined in a configuration.

-For example, if you have multiple brands, you can create a single surface and use personalized values for your email headers.
+For example, if you have multiple brands, you can create a single configuration and use personalized values for your email headers.
 This allows you to make sure that all emails sent from your different brands are addressed to each of your customers with the correct **From** names and emails.
 Similarly, when your recipients hit the **Reply** button in their email client software, you want the **Reply to** names and emails correspond to the correct brand for the right user.

-To use personalized variables for your surface header parameters, follow the steps below.
+To use personalized variables for your configuration header parameters, follow the steps below.

 >[!NOTE]
 >